 CHP is very excited about our newest acquisition and restoration project, the Sweet House, believed to be the oldest house in Carthage circa 1868.
 What makes this property especially meaningful is the connection between Colonel Phelps and Benjamin G. Sweet.
 It is Colonel Phelps who sold Sweet the land upon which he built the Sweet House.

 Today, CHP remains committed to educating citizens about the economic, environmental, and cultural benefits of historic preservation in our city.
-As a non-profit organization, CHP finances its preservation efforts through its membership drive, donations, community grants, rental of Phelps House, and two major fundraisers, the annual Lobster Boil and the Christmas Homes Tour and Tea held every other year.
+As a non-profit organization, CHP finances its preservation efforts through fundraising.
+Including a membership drive, donations, community grants, rental of Phelps House, and two significant events, the annual Lobster Boil and the Christmas Homes Tour and Tea held every other year.

 We need your support!
 Please join us in our quest to preserve what makes Carthage so special.